Skip to main content

 3. Block the ability of any clients to attach to the FairCom server.

 4. Restart the existing FairCom server with no clients attached and allow a successful automatic recovery to take place.
-This ensures all files are brought to a consistent state in the event there is any data remaining in the transaction logs.
+This ensures all files are brought to a consistent state in the event that any data is remaining in the transaction logs.

 5. Perform another normal controlled shutdown of the FairCom server as described earlier.